thespacebean/quotes-api/README.md

 ## Running Tests

 To run the suite of tests please run the following command: `php artisan test`

+If you have the xdebug or PCOV extension enabled for php and would like to generate/view a code coverage report then please run the following: `php artisan test --coverage`.
+This should display coverage information on the command line, as well as txt and html results in a

 ## Accessing the API